LexMachinaInc/node-lexmachina-api-client/README.md

 # Case Query Object

 Querying for cases is an operation with enough complexity that it warrants its own class.
 In order to query for district cases, first a DistrictCasesQueryRequest must be constructed.
 To query for state cases, use a StateCasesQueryRequest object.
+To query for appeals cases, use an AppealsCasesQueryRequest object.

-All operations on either case query request add criteria to the query.
+All operations on any of the case query requests add criteria to the query.
 There are no methods to remove individual criteria but the object can be returned to empty at any time via the .clear() method.

 The constraint methods can be chained so all constraints can be added in a single line such as: